foss-for-synopsys-dwc-arc-processors/toolchain/doc/ide/arc-project-templates.rst

    List of available toolchains for a template

-If you want to create an application for nSIM, choose **ARC Cross ELF32 Target Application**.
+If you want to create an application for nSIM, choose **ARC Baremetal Application**.
 There you can choose either an empty or "Hello World" project template.
 Please note that this "Hello World" project calls ``printf()`` function, so it can not be used on hardware development systems, since they use UART for